 ① Possibility that water resources used by a given plant will be depleted

-For the risk assessment, we used the baseline water stress layer, developed as part of World Resources Institute’s Aqueduct Water Risk Atlas, as an index that can evaluate sites around the world in common at the global level, and evaluated water sustainability for all sites.
-We evaluated plants with a Baseline Water Stress score of 4 or higher as highly water-stressed locations where water resources could be depleted and found that they represented 17% of our plants.
+For the risk assessment, we used the Baseline Water Stress country score, developed as part of World Resources Institute’s Aqueduct Water Risk Atlas, as an index that can evaluate sites around the world in common at the global level, to identify countries with high water stress from the countries where our plants are located.

 Layered by Aqueduct Baseline Water Stress Index Score